Extreme Couponing: To the Brink of Insanity and Back

 Once my second daughter was born, things began to change.
 Luckily, she was able to drink Similac and use any brand of diapers.
 But, I began to notice that I didn’t have time to cut, organize, and plan these intricate coupon purchases.
 I began to lose interest and got back to my casual coupon roots.

-Now, when I look back at that time, I feel horrified and proud at the same time.
+When I look back at that time, I feel horrified and proud at the same time.
 I am proud that I paid approximately $75 for a year’s worth of formula for my baby.
-I am also proud that I haven’t bought diapers since she was born over a year ago.
+I am also proud that I didn’t have to buy diapers over her entire first year of life.
 At the same time, I am horrified at the excessive hours I spent planning my coupon binges, relentlessly scouring blogs for upcoming sale tips.

 Buy What is On Sale